-A series of walking, cycling and bus improvements are underway along Whitelegg Way, Bournemouth between Redhill and Northbourne roundabouts.
+A series of walking, cycling and bus improvements have been built along Whitelegg Way, Bournemouth between Redhill and Northbourne roundabouts.
 They form part of the 13 km sustainable travel route between Merley (Poole) and Christchurch to enable more sustainable journeys and expand the travel choices available to people living and working in the area.

 - A new, dedicated (segregated from traffic) 850m cycle track along both sides of Whitelegg Way between Redhill roundabout and Northbourne roundabout providing a protected route for cyclists